wesleydeal/wesleydeal.github.io/content/about.md

 ## Me

-I like technology.

 ## This site

 is published through [GitHub](https://github.com/wesleydeal/deal.digital) using the [Zola](https://getzola.org) static site generator.
+It uses the Red Hat Text, Display, and Mono typefaces.

+### Design goals

+* keep page resources <512kB
+* use semantic and readable HTML where possible
+* maximize readability
+* minimize scripts & external resources

 ## See also